hobarthackerspace/hobarthackerspace.github.io/index.md

 ## Welcome to Hobart Hackerspace.
 Our motto is *Make, Learn, Inspire.*

+Are you interested in, or need help, creating with this technology:
+- 3D-printing,
+- laser cutting & engraving,
+- Robotics
+- CNC Routing,
+- Amateur Radio,
+- Electronics, and more.

+Or do you just like to chat with others passionate about technology?

+If so, we welcome you to try a Hobart Hackerspace Open Night.
+They're on Thursday from 7:00 to 9:30 PM, where you can meet us, see the facilities and even start your projects.
+(Under 18's please bring a responsible adult.)
+After several visits you're welcome to join us as a member.

 There are many benefits to [becoming a member](/membership-benefits/).
 These include: